5 Days Uganda Gorillas & Wildlife Safari from Kigali

 Location of Ishasha in Queen Elizabeth National Park

-Ishasha plains and forest is located in the southern part of Queen Elizabeth National Park and this is the part that extends from Democratic Republic of Congo to Kivale Forest.
+The Ishasha plains and forest are located in the southern part of Queen Elizabeth National Park and this is the part that extends from the Democratic Republic of Congo to Kivale Forest.
 It’s a wildlife corridor with forest elephants, Buffaloes, a number of antelopes and others.